in2code-de/powermail/Documentation/ForAdministrators/BestPractice/Templates/Index.rst

 	}

-Because constants are used for .1 in setup per default, you can also use **TypoScript Constants** like:
+Because constants are used for .1 in setup by default, you can also use **TypoScript Constants** like:

 .. code-block:: text